discover-labs/dictum/docs/docs/data_model/aggregate_dimensions.md

 ```

 `min_sale_date` doesn't make sense as a metric, so we set `metric: false` to hide it from
-users. `n_orders` on the other hand is absolutely useful.
+users. `orders` on the other hand is absolutely useful.

 ## Create aggregate dimensions